tapilew/equilibrio-alpha/README.md

 - **Simplify Bookkeeping—For Free:** The dashboard provides an immutable, **free exportable history** (CSV) of all **USDC** transactions, making reconciliation with your existing fiat records straightforward using tools you already own.
+  **Think of it as your digital USDC cash register tape.**
-- **Effortless Stablecoin Management:** Our user-friendly dashboard makes payment tracking intuitive, even if you're new to crypto. **No costly training or complex software needed.**
+- **Effortless Stablecoin POS:** Our user-friendly dashboard makes payment creation and tracking intuitive, even if you're new to crypto. **No costly training or complex hardware needed.**
 - **Future-Proof Foundation:** Choosing **USDC** lays the groundwork for potential future enhancements leveraging its established ecosystem, potentially offering easier cross-chain compatibility or streamlined SME